-- A Application to vary Designated Premises Supervisor - B Police Objection to Variation of Designated Premises Supervisor - C Decision Notice Revocation of Premises Licences for Oval Wines - D Current Premises Licence and Plan - E Supplementary Information Witness statement from ex-employee.
+- A Application to vary Designated Premises Supervisor - B Police Objection to Variation of Designated Premises Supervisor - C Decision Notice Revocation of Premises Licences for Oval Wines required information

+- D Current Premises Licence and Plan - E Supplementary Information Witness statement from ex-employee.

-Stevenage Application to vary a premises licence to specify an individual as designated premises supervisor Licensing Act 2003 For help contact licensing@stevenage.gov.uk Telephone: 01438 242908 required information
+Stevenage Application to vary a premises licence to specify an individual as designated premises supervisor Licensing Act 2003 For help contact licensing@stevenage.gov.uk Telephone: 01438 242908

 Section 1 of 4

 You can save the form at any t ime and resume it later.
 You do not need to be logged in when you resume.

 System reference Not Currently In Use This is the unique reference for this application generated by the system.

 Your reference The Oval You can put what you want here to help you track applications if you make lots of them.
 It is passed to the authority.

 Are you an agent acting on be half of the applicant?
 Put "no" if you are applying on your own behalf or on behalf of a business you own or

-• Yes ON lo work for.
+• Yes O N lo work for.

 Applicant Details

-First name Emrah]
+First name Emrah

-Family name Oruc]
+Family name Oruc

-E-mail]
+E-mail

 Main telephone number Include country code.

 Other telephone number

-Indicate here if the appl icant would prefer not to be contacted by telep hone
+Indicate here if the appli cant would prefer not to be contacted by telep hone

 Is the applicant:

-Applying as a business of or organisation, including as a sole trader A sole trader is a business owned by one
+Applying as a business of r organisation, including as a sole trader A sole trader is a business owned by one

 Applying as an individua al person without any special legal structure.
 Applying as an individual means the applicant is applying so the applicant can be employed, or for some other personal reason, such as following a hobby.

+employed, or for some other personal reason

 Continued from previous page

 Address

 Building number or name

-Street
+Street]

 District

 City or town]

 County or administrative area

 Postcode

 Country United Kingdom

 Agent Details

 First name Aysen

 Family name Ipek Kilic

 E-mail licensing@narts.org.uk

 Main telephone number 02072413636 Include country code.

 Other telephone number 07940414890

-Indicate here if you would a set of the s ld prefer not to be contacted by telephone
+Indicate here if you wou ld prefer not to be contacted by telephone

 Are you:

 • An agent that is a busine ess or organisation, including a sole trader A sole trader is a business owned by one person without any special legal structure.

-A private individual actir ng as an agent
+A private individual actir ng as an agent poison without any special legal structure.

+Agent Business

-Agent Business Is your business registered in the UK with Companies House? • Yes 🔿 No Note: completing the Applicant Business section is optional in this form.
+Is your business registered in the UK with Companies House?
+Yes O No Note: completing the Applicant Business section is optional in this form.

 Registration number 12194816

 Business name NARTS CONSULTANCY LTD lf your business is registered, use its registered name.

 VAT number - none Put "none" if you are not registered for VAT.

 Legal status Private Limited Company

 Your position in the business Licensing Consultant

 Home country United Kingdom The country where the headquarters of your business is located.